GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

         private = true

-1. If you plan to use the SendGrid email service, ensure that you obtain an API key and properly configure the `sendgrid_api_key`, `forseti_email_sender` and `forseti_email_recipient` - for the last one you should use a group alias.
+1. If you plan to use the SendGrid email service, ensure that you obtain an API key and configure the `sendgrid_api_key`, `forseti_email_sender`, and `forseti_email_recipient`.
+We recommend that you use a group alias as the email recipient.

-1. Create a bucket to store the terraform state, the bucket name needs to be unique so we will use the project ID for that purpose, but you may change to anything you prefer as long as it's a unique name.
+1. Create a bucket to store the Terraform state.
+The bucket name must be unique.
+In this tutorial, we use the project ID as the bucket name, but you can use any unique name.

         PROJECT=`gcloud config list --format 'value(core.project)'`
         gsutil mb gs://$PROJECT-tfstate

     Take note of the bucket name for subsequent use.

-    Note: if your organization already uses terraform you may want to use the same backend as your other terraform scripts, just create a separate folder for the forseti installation.
+    Note: If your organization already uses Terraform, you can use the same backend as your other Terraform scripts, with a separate folder for the Forseti installation.

-1. Open the `backend.tf` file with your favorite text editor, the default contents should look like the following.
+1. Open the `backend.tf` file with a text editor.
+The default contents should look like the following:

         # terraform {
         #   backend "gcs" {